finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 authors:
   name: Pooi Cheong
 image: /img/bok/page-types/activity.png
+checklist:
+  - title: Awareness
+    description: Staff are aware of the purpose of the OSPO and how to engage with it
+  - title: Consultation
+    description: The OSPO is consulted when the organisation starts new open source activity
+  - title: Measurement
+    description:  The OSPO measures usage according to published metrics
 ---

 An [Open Source Program Office (OSPO)](../../Artifacts/OSPO) is designed to be the center of competency for an organization's open source operations and structure as defined by the [TODO group](https://github.com/todogroup/ospodefinition.org).